 In all cases, PSIRT discloses the minimum amount of information that end users will need to assess the impact of a vulnerability and to take steps needed to protect their environment.
 PSIRT uses the Common Vulnerability Scoring System (CVSS) scale to rank the severity of a disclosed issue.
 PSIRT does not provide vulnerability details that could enable someone to craft an exploit.

-Although every person in the Cisco Webex group is responsible for security, following are the main roles:
+Although every person in Webex group is responsible for security, following are the main roles:

 ● Chief security officer, Cloud